laurencecasta/google-home-page-replica/README.md

 # Still to implement
 Before deploying this for your portfolio, add the 2 buttons below the search bar and the apps icon and sign in button to the navigation bar.

+# Don't forget
+Never forget to tidy up the code before you add this to your portfolio.